 |Space Mountain photos via Disney’s PhotoPass|

 Space Mountain was one of the first major attractions to debut at Walt Disney World Resort rather than at Disneyland.
-When it opened in December of 1974, it captured the spirit of the international space race that was occurring at the time, and it was a perfect fit for the forward thinking of Magic Kingdom’s Tomorrowland theming.
+When it opened on January 15, 1975, it captured the spirit of the international space race that was occurring at the time, and it was a perfect fit for the forward thinking of Magic Kingdom’s Tomorrowland theming.

 Space Mountain’s design was pretty radical for its time, as no one had ever tried placing a roller coaster inside a darkened building before.
 Disney Imagineers always strive to be as authentic as possible in their creations.
 To make an outer space ride, they needed to be able to control story elements.
 For one thing, an exposed coaster would see daylight, and well, outer space doesn’t.
 Also, being able to see which way the track twists and turns could spoil effects.